Building an Agency from the Ground Up / by Anastasia Salazar

 • Developing a marketing strategy: One of the investments I chose to make early on was hiring a marketing strategist for a consulting project.
 It was money well spent — she helped me find out who my target audience was and how I could most effectively reach them.

-• Attending events & networking: My company set up shop in a women’s coworking space called The Wing.
+• Attending events & networking: My company set up shop in a women’s coworking space.
 It’s been a great place to connect with people, which has directly led to a few different projects for us.
 Find out where your audience is and go talk to them — face-to-face interactions are powerful!

 • Asking for referrals and reviews: Reach out to your former and current clients to see if they’d be comfortable leaving you a review, or even putting you in touch with organizations they know are looking for an agency.
 To incentivize them, you can offer referral discounts and promos.